daheeChung98/robust-regression-comparison/results/discussion.md

 - Heavy-tailed noise

 The objective is to investigate how different types of abnormal observations influence both prediction accuracy and coefficient stability.

+# Feature Contamination

+Artificial outliers were introduced into selected explanatory variables (AveOccup and MedInc) to investigate the robustness of regression models against abnormal predictor values.

+Unlike the previous experiment, the response variable remained unchanged while only the explanatory variables were contaminated.

+This setting evaluates model sensitivity to leverage points rather than response outliers.

+## 1. Main Findings

+The feature contamination experiment produced several important observations.

+- OLS coefficients changed noticeably after contamination.
+- Ridge Regression reduced coefficient fluctuations through L2 regularization but remained influenced by contaminated predictors.
+- LASSO continued to shrink less informative variables but was not immune to leverage points.
+- Huber Regression generally produced more stable coefficient estimates, although its improvement was smaller than in the response contamination experiment.

+Overall, predictor contamination affected parameter estimation more strongly than prediction accuracy.

+## 2. Interpretation

+### Why was Feature Contamination different?

+Huber Regression is designed to reduce the influence of large residuals.

+However, feature contamination introduces high-leverage observations that can influence the fitted regression function before residuals become large.

+Consequently, Huber Regression remains more robust than ordinary least squares but cannot completely eliminate the influence of contaminated predictors.

+This experiment demonstrates that robust loss functions alone may not fully address leverage-point problems.

+## 3. Statistical Insight

+The comparison between response contamination and feature contamination highlights an important distinction.

+Response contamination primarily creates large residuals.

+Feature contamination creates influential observations in the predictor space.

+Although both scenarios involve abnormal observations, they affect regression estimation through different mechanisms.

+Consequently, robustness against response outliers does not necessarily imply robustness against leverage points.

+## 4. Practical Implications

+Many real-world datasets contain abnormal predictor values arising from

+- recording errors
+- sensor failures
+- data integration issues
+- extreme population subgroups

+The experiment demonstrates that evaluating predictive performance alone may overlook substantial instability in regression coefficients.

+Therefore, coefficient stability should be considered alongside predictive accuracy when comparing regression methods.

+## 5. Limitations

+Only two explanatory variables were contaminated in this experiment.

+Furthermore, contamination was generated through simple multiplicative perturbations rather than realistic adversarial mechanisms.

+Additional studies are required to evaluate more complex contamination patterns.

+## 6. Future Work

+Future experiments will investigate

+- heavy-tailed predictor distributions

+These experiments will further clarify the strengths and limitations of different robust regression techniques under realistic data-quality challenges.